Quicklist: Computer Monitors

 This LCD monitor will not take up much room since it’s only 12 inches but it has many features, including built-in speakers and a remote for added convenience.

-SAMSUNG Business S22R350FHN 22″ 1920×1080, IPS panel, thin bezels, VGA/HDMI, Monitor, Black
+— SAMSUNG Business S22R350FHN 22-inch 1920×1080, IPS panel, thin bezels, VGA/HDMI, Monitor

-HP 24mh FHD Monitor – Computer Monitor with 23.8-Inch IPS Display (1080p) – Built-In Speakers and VESA Mounting – Height/Tilt Adjustment for Ergonomic Viewing – HDMI and DisplayPort
+— HP 24mh FHD Monitor – Computer Monitor with 23.8-inch IPS Display (1080p) – Built-In Speakers and VESA Mounting – Height/Tilt Adjustment for Ergonomic Viewing – HDMI and DisplayPort

 This amazing monitor gives you a large screen with great picture quality without taking up too much disk space due to its ultra-slim design.
 It offers panoramic viewing with plenty of connectivity so you can use it with multiple devices, including game consoles.

-Sceptre 20″ 1600×900 75Hz Ultra-Thin LED Monitor 2x HDMI VGA Built-in Speakers, Machine Black Wide Viewing Angle 170° (Horizontal) / 160° (Vertical)
+— Sceptre 20-inch 1600×900 75Hz Ultra-Thin LED Monitor 2x HDMI VGA Built-in Speakers, Machine Black Wide Viewing Angle 170° (Horizontal) / 160° (Vertical)

-ViewSonic VA2246MH-LED 22 Inch Full HD 1080p LED Monitor with HDMI and VGA Inputs for Home and Office in Black
+— ViewSonic VA2246MH-LED 22-inch Full HD 1080p LED Monitor with HDMI and VGA Inputs for Home and Office in Black

-This monitor works well with laptops, PCs, Macs, and POS systems with HDMI, and with VGA inputs.
+This monitor works well with laptops, PCs, Macs, and POS systems with HDMI, and VGA inputs.
 It is great for home or office use and provides a very vibrant picture quality.

-LG 24M47VQ 24-Inch LED-lit Monitor, Black
+— LG 24M47VQ 24-inch LED-lit Monitor

-This amazing monitor has split-screen capabilities and is easy to use.
+This monitor has split-screen capabilities and is easy to use.
 It also features a color wizard and comes in a variety of sizes.
-It is great for home or office use.

-SAMSUNG 22-inch T35F LED Monitor with Border-Less Design, IPS Panel, 75hz, FreeSync, and Eye Saver Mode (LF22T350FHNXZA), Dark Blue Gray
+— SAMSUNG 22-inch T35F LED Monitor with Borderless Design, IPS Panel, 75hz, FreeSync, and Eye-Saver Mode (LF22T350FHNXZA)

-This three-sided borderless display monitor offers a clean design to your workspace.
+This three-sided borderless display monitor offers a clean design for your workspace.
 You can place it anywhere and have a full technicolor experience since there is no color washing out.

-Asus VA24EHE 23.8” Monitor, 1080P, Full HD, IPS, 75Hz, HDMI D-Sub DVI-D, Adaptive-Sync / FreeSync, VESA wall mountable, Eye Care, Flicker-free and Low Blue Light
+— Asus VA24EHE 23.8-inch Monitor, 1080P, Full HD, IPS, 75Hz, HDMI D-Sub DVI-D, Adaptive-Sync / FreeSync, VESA wall mountable, Eye-Care, Flicker-free, and Low Blue Light

 Plasma Display Panel Monitors